DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/developer/index.md

 # Getting Started

 DKCoins contains a large and powerful API that is easy to use.
 The api is very flexible and gives you the possibility to fully interact with DKCoins.
-You don't need to worry about anything else, the DKPerms api interface will handle everything for you.
+You don't need to worry about anything else, the DKCoins api interface will handle everything for you.

 !!! note ""
-    **As soon as McNative is available for developers, we will document exactly how to use and integrate with DKPerms.
+    **As soon as McNative is available for developers, we will document exactly how to use and integrate with DKCoins.
-    If you already want to use the DKPerms api, use the development channel on our Discord to get help from us and our community.**
+    If you already want to use the DKCoins api, use the development channel on our Discord to get help from us and our community.**

 **Thread safety**